-The Rugby Rotary Club was founded in 1922 and on July 22nd that year was affiliated to Rotary International in Britain & Ireland and became its 85th member and the 1317th club in the world (See Club history) We are one of the few Clubs to meet fortnightly: on 1st, 3rd and 5th Friday of each month, for lunch, and we currently have a membership of 59.
+The Rugby Rotary Club was founded in 1922 and on July 22nd that year was affiliated to Rotary International in Britain & Ireland and became its 85th member and the 1317th club in the world (See Club history) We are one of the few Clubs to meet fortnightly: on 1st, 3rd and 5th Friday of each month, for lunch,

 Since the Club's inception it has been heavily involved in community work in Rugby and can claim a number of firsts such as our "Sports Day for the Disabled" - begun in 1985 and now an annual event.
 Such projects help us to adhere to the Rotary motto of "Service Above Self"